ansleybrown1337/ansleybrown1337.github.io/README.md

 Back to [AJ's Website](https://sites.google.com/view/ansleyjbrown).

-> !NOTE
+> [!TIP]
 > This project list is automatically generated from a python script I created to scrape my GitHub repositories.
-Feel free to use it for yourself, as it is open source and available within this repository as well.
+Feel free to use it for yourself, as it is open source and [available within this repository as well](repo_fetcher.py).

 # Table of Contents
 - [My projects](#my-projects)